tenindra/tenindra.github.io/_pages/about.md

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Welcome to my home on the internet!
+I completed my PhD on <a href="https://monash.figshare.com/articles/In_Search_of_Points_of_Interest_A_Story_of_Decoupled_Heuristics_on_Road_Networks/8970947/1"> POI search algortithms for road network graphs</a> at Monash University under <a href="http://www.aamircheema.com">Prof. Aamir Cheema</a>.
+I was a postdoctoral fellow with the Grab-NUS AI Laboratory at the National University of Singapore and a Endeavour Australia Cheung Kong Research Fellow.
+I received my bachelors degrees (B.Eng and B.Sc) from the University of New South Wales.